lloydsbroker/policy_instance/risk_details.md

 20% of 100%.

 **SITUATION**:
-Offices of the yinsured in the USA.
+Offices of the insured in the USA.

 **CONDITIONS:**
 _(Any bespoke wording or clauses will form part of this section, whereas model or registered wordings or clauses can be referred to by reference as per the following example)_